 Cost Ranges and Expectations

 For countertops built from concrete, wood, and granite, they are expected to pose increased maintenance demands which may include periodic greasing and resealing year in year out.
-Granite being the most widely used countertop material will, of course, provide uniform outward appearance and may come in a number of color choices to pick from including beige and black, white and grey and few more.
+Granite as the most widely used countertop material will, of course, provide a uniform outward appearance and may come in a number of color choices to pick from including beige and black, white and grey, and a few more.